 The final submission should include the visual diary (digital or hard copy), this should include evidence of completing each stage of the course.
 The final Illustrator file should be submitted with the correct naming conventions – Student name_CharacterAssignment.ai.
 Do not export to PDF.

-This course should take about 6 weeks depending on the skill level of students, it is possible it could be spread out over a longer time, it is a very enjoyable assignment so this is completely possible although with this website, work can be completed for homework as well, and the bulk of the illustrator work can be done in the classroom with a teacher.
+This course should take about 6 weeks depending on the skill level of students, it is possible it could be spread out over a longer time, it is a very enjoyable assignment so this is completely possible although with this website, work can be completed for homework as well, and the bulk of the illustrator work should be done in the classroom with a teacher.
 Here is a guide for assessment for these levels.

 |Criteria||Needs more work||Good||Very good|